 The Communication Association is the COM area's student organization.
 It is actively involved in many activities including community service, organization of guest speakers, professional tours and activities, and social events.
 The Communication Association is open to all IPC majors and minors and all are encouraged to join.
 For more information please contact faculty advisor Ed Hinck by email at email@example.com.

-The Integrative Public Relations Program has two students groups: The CMU Chapter of the Public Relations Students Society of America (PRSSA) and PR Central, an in-house student agency.
+The Public Relations Students Society of America (PRSSA) and PR Central, an in-house student agency, are both groups composed of students in our Integrative Public Relations Program .
 PRSSA is a national pre-professional organization affiliated with the Public Relations Society of America.
 PRSSA students participate in national conferences, fund raising activities, agency tours and network with professionals in addition to numerous other activities.
 Members of PRSSA are eligible to join the staff of PR Central and work on accounts with real clients from CMU as well as the surrounding area.
-For more information please contact faculty advisor Jim Wojcik or email email@example.com.
+For more information please contact faculty advisor Jim Wojcik or email.
 You may also check out the bulletin board on Moore first floor for meeting times.

 Lambda Pi Eta (LPH) is the official undergraduate National Communication Honor Society of the National Communication Association (NCA).
 As an accredited member of the Association of College Honor Societies (ACHS), Lambda Pi Eta has nearly 300 active chapters at colleges and universities worldwide.
 Lambda Pi Eta’s Nu Sigma chapter at Central Michigan University was founded on December 10, 2001.